IT & Cybersecurity Training Program

 Introduction to Information Technology & Cybersecurity Training Program:

 WITS/Maalot has been given the opportunity to offer a very special Introduction to Information Technology and Cybersecurity training program.
 This program will prepare women for jobs in the growing fields of IT and cybersecurity.
 No prior Computer Science experience is required.

-The program is run through Baltimore Cyber Range and funded by a grant from Governor Hogan.
+The program framework and design for Part I of this program was developed by Cyber Streets INC in partnership with Baltimore Cyber Range and funded by a grant from Governor Hogan.

 - It is offered at no cost to students.
 All tuition is covered by the Maryland State grant.

 - The program prepares students to take the CompTIA A+, Network+, and Security + certification exams (the exams alone cost over a thousand dollars, but they are free for students in this program).

 - Having these certifications will distinguish you from other job candidates.
 These certifications are valuable differentiators, whether you stay in cybersecurity or go into some other IT field (read more)

 - There is a serious shortage in Maryland of qualified cybersecurity professionals, and there is an even greater shortage of women and minorities in the field.
 This means that companies doing business with the government are struggling to find women and minorities in order to meet government contractual requirements.
 These employers are highly motivated to hire you!

 - Starting salaries in cybersecurity are in the high range ($50-80K) and grow with additional experience